 - 1. Sustain-or, better yet, increase-levels of funding to the Massachusetts Cultural Council. - 2.
 Sustain-or, better yet, increase-levels of funding to the Youth Violence Prevention Program, through the MA Department of Public Health; Shannon Community Safety Initiative, through the MA Executive Office of Public Safety; Community Development Block Grants, through the US Department of Housing and Community Development; and the 21st Century Learning Partnership, through the US Department of Education.
 Advocate for the arts to continue to receive funding through these programs. - 3.
-Support the establishment of the Creative Challenge Index, under consideration by the Massachusetts Joint Committee on Education, to measure creative and critical thinking opportunities offered in schools across the Commonwealth. - 4.
-Encourage that municipal linkage monies, which require developers to provide public benefit or mitigation for construction projects, be designated for youth arts programs in your community. - 5.
+Encourage that municipal linkage monies, which require developers to provide public benefit or mitigation for construction projects, be designated for youth arts programs in your community. - 4.
 Support increased arts programming in the After-School and Out-of-School Time Quality grant and in the Expanded Learning Time grant, both through the MA Department of Education.